armory/documentation/_spinnaker/pacrd.md

 1. Editing the pipeline manifest in-cluster
     - `kubectl edit pipeline myapplicationpipeline`

-In both cases, when a pipeline has been updated in your Kubernetes cluster, you will see changes propagate into Spinnaker shortly.
-If an error occurred during the update your pipeline may show an `ErrorFailedUpdate` state.
+In both cases, when a pipeline is updated in your Kubernetes cluster, the changes propagate into Spinnaker shortly.
+If an error occurs during the update, your pipeline may show an `ErrorFailedUpdate` state.
 You can see the details of that failure by describing the resource and looking in the "Events" section: